logo FFS

 Austin Hughes

 Austin Hughes is one of Ireland’s leading economic commentators.
-An expert on issues affecting the Irish and European economies, he is a regular contributor on media and also serves as KBC Bank Ireland’s Chief Economist.
+An expert on issues affecting the Irish and European economies, he is a regular contributor on media and also served as KBC Bank Ireland’s Chief Economist.
 Austin has a wealth of economic experience, working for KBC for over 20 years following stints in the Department of Finance, Central Bank and Bord Failte.

 Derek Moran